JordanJWSmith/extremeAccountability/README.md

 Milestone 3: Multithread
 1. Allow user to input Strava credentials
 2. Allow user to input openAI creds
+3. Allow user to input email creds
-3. Allow user to launch the scheduler
+4. Allow user to launch the scheduler

 Milestone 4: Prod
 1. Log in with Strava via OAuth
+2. Log in with email OAuth
-2. Option to log in with openAI via OAuth
+3. Option to log in with openAI via OAuth
-3. Optimised UX
+4. Optimised UX

 Milestone 5: Beyond
 1. Integrate new tasks (Duolingo?
 Goodreads?
 Common productivity apps?)